Jalgaon housing scam: Investigation

 Following Gedam's initial complaint, Jalgaon police began an investigation into the allegations of corruption.
 They discovered that Suresh Jain, Gulabrao Devkar, and other key personnel at Khandesh Builders were involved in criminal activities related to the housing project scam, all of whom were ultimately booked on charges.
 JMC gave 46 Cr. to various contractor as advanced payment.
-A variety of preferential concessions were seen in JMC's treament of Khandesh Builders, not the least of which was the fact that JMC took no action whatever against the contractor despite the passage of five years without it beginning the actual construction.
+A variety of preferential concessions were seen in JMC's treatment of Khandesh Builders, not the least of which was the fact that JMC took no action whatever against the contractor despite the passage of five years without it beginning the actual construction.
 The investigation into the fraud took seven years to complete.
 Its findings included that payments made to Khandesh Builders were improperly diverted to other companies owned and controlled by Suresh Jain and his family.

 The Jalgaon district court ultimately convicted Gulabrao Devkar and Suresh Jain for their participation in the housing scam, finding that as a result, the public had been bilked of about 110 crore rupees ($14,996,693.80 US as of Feb 2021, as adjust for inflation).
 Devkar was chairman of construction committee and was among the members designated to monitor the construction and progress of the project.
 Police further found that Khandesh Builders was owned by Jain's two friends, Jagannath Wani and Raja Mayur.
 The money received by the company from JMC was transferred to two companies owned by Jain's relatives.
 The investigators further found that Khandesh Builders' headquarters was in fact Jain's own residence.
 53 individuals were formally charged during the course of the case, including insiders of JMC.
 (Three of the accused died prior to the end of the trial.)
 Jain – who was a sitting Member of the Legislative Assembly of Shivsena at the time of the events – was found to be the lead conspirator.

 Although the polices investigation team was headed by IPS Officer Ishu Sindhu, three separate commissions were formed to probe into the details of the fraud.
 Senior social activist Anna Hazare made various additional allegations against Jain and Devkar.
 Lead investigator, Sindhu said "we worked relentlessly on this case's probe and filed a water tight chargesheet".
 The investigation further uncovered the fact that Jain had illicitly favoured his friends in awarding the building contract to Khandesh Builders.
 Reportedly, the accused – including former minister Jain, and Devkar, who not only had formerly headed JMC, but during the investigation, held the powerful position of Urban Transport Minister of Maharashtra – used their political sway to delay the investigation for six years (the first arrest did not occur until 2008), such as by influencing the transfer of certain participating officers, and having others deliberately drag their feet at completing aspects of the inquiry.